 Deuterated stable isotope (d3-testosterone) is added to a serum sample as internal standard.
 Protein is precipitated from the mixture.
 The testosterone and internal standard are extracted from the resulting supernatant by an on-line extraction utilizing high-throughput liquid chromatography.
 This is followed by conventional liquid chromatography and analysis on a tandem mass spectrometer equipped with a heated nebulizer ion source.
-Epitestosterone does not interfere with this liquid chromatography tandem mass spectrometry (LC-MS/MS) method for total testosterone.(Unpublished Mayo method)
+Epitestosterone does not interfere with this LC-MS/MS method for total testosterone.
+(Unpublished Mayo method)